evmos/evmos/x/claims/spec/01_concepts.md

 ## Claim Records

-A Claim Records is the metadata of claim data per address.
+A Claims Records is the metadata of claim data per address.
 It keeps track of all the actions performed by the the user as well as the total amount of tokens allocated to them.
 All users that have an address with a corresponding `ClaimRecord` are eligible to claim the airdrop.

 ## Claiming Process

 As described in the [Action](#action) section, a user must submit transactions to receive the allocated tokens from the airdrop.
-However, since Evmos only supports `eth_secp256k1` keys, this process differs for Ethereum and Cosmos users eligible users.
+However, since Evmos only supports Ethereum keys and not de default Tendermint keys, this process differs for Ethereum and Cosmos eligible users.

 ### Ethereum Users

 Evmos shares the coin type (`60`) and key derivation (Ethereum `secp256k1`) with Ethereum.
-This allows users (EOA account) that have been allocated EVMOS tokens are able to directly claim their tokens using their preferred web3 wallet.
+This allows users (EOA accounts) that have been allocated EVMOS tokens to directly claim their tokens using their preferred web3 wallet.

 ### Cosmos Hub and Osmosis Users

-For Cosmos Hub and Osmosis users that use the default Tendermint `secp256k1` keys, they'd need to perform an "cross-chain attestation" of their Evmos address.
+Cosmos Hub and Osmosis users who use the default Tendermint `secp256k1` keys, need to perform a "cross-chain attestation" of their Evmos address.

-This can be done by submitting and IBC Transfer from Cosmos Hub and Osmosis signed by the addresses they have been allocated the tokens.
+This can be done by submitting an IBC transfer from Cosmos Hub and Osmosis, which is signed by the addresses, that have been allocated the tokens.

-The recipient Evmos address of this IBC transfer will be the one to which the tokens will be
+The recipient Evmos address of this IBC transfer is the address, that the tokens will be airdropped to.

 ::: warning **IMPORTANT**
-Only submit an IBC transfer to to the Evmos address that you posses.
-Otherwise you will lose your airdrop allocation.
+Only submit an IBC transfer to an Evmos address that you own.
+Otherwise, you will lose your airdrop allocation.
 :::

 ## Decay Period